pzivich/Delicatessen/docs/Built-in Equations.rst

 Exponential
 -----------------------------
 The exponential model is a one-parameter model, that stipulates the hazard of the event of interest is constant.
-While often too restrictive of an assumption for widespread use, we demonstrate application here.
+While often too restrictive of an assumption, we demonstrate application here.

 .. code::